quarto-dev/quarto-vscode/README.md

 - Completion for citations and cross references
 - Commands and key-bindings for running cells and selected line(s)
 - Automatic navigation to render errors for Jupyter, Knitr, and YAML
-- Live preview for embedded mermaid and graphviz diagrams
+- Live preview for embedded Mermaid and Graphviz diagrams
 - Assist panel for contextual help, image preview, and math preview
 - Code snippets for common markdown constructs
 - Code folding and document outline for navigation within documents